spc-group/haven/docs/topic_guides/energy_scans.rst

 Lastly, we may want to **specify a different energy position** for example when using a secondary monocrhomator.
-By default the "energy" positioner is used, which is a pseudo-positioner that controls both the monochromator and the insertion device (is present).
+By default the "energy" positioner is used, which is a pseudo-positioner that controls both the monochromator and the insertion device (if present).
 This positioner temporariy **disables the EPICS-based pseudo-motor** in use at sector 25-ID since the done status is not properly reported for the insertion device when using the EPICS implementation.